diku-dk/futhark-book/language.rst

 (but need not be constants).
 We will be making frequent use of this notation throughout this book.

+.. admonition:: Note: structural equality

+   The Futhark equality and inequality operators ``==`` and ``!=`` are overloaded operators, just like ``+``.
+They work for types built from basic types (e.g., ``i32``), array types, tuple types, and record types.
+The operators are not allowed on values containing sub-values of abstract types or function types.

+   Notice that Futhark does not support a notion of type classes :cite:`Peterson:1993:ITC:155090.155112` or equality types :cite:`Els98`.
+Allowing the equality and inequality operators to work on values of abstract types could potentially violate abstraction properties, which is the reason for the special treatment of equality types and equality type variables in the Standard ML programming language.

 .. _function-declarations:

 Top-Level Definitions